 Chicago Bears' Caleb Williams Loses to Jayden Daniels, Washington Commanders On Hail Mary Pass

+Chicago Bears' Caleb Williams Reacts To Jayden Daniels Hail Mary Pass: 'Shot Ourselves In Foot'

 Former USC Trojans star Caleb Williams and the Chicago Bears traveled to Landover, Maryland to take on fellow rookie quarterback Jayden Daniels and the Washington Commanders.
 The rookie quarterbacks were the first two picks of the 2024 NFL Draft, and they have quickly made the transition to the league.
 Due to rising anticipation as a result of their stellar play, the game was flexed into the national game of the week slot.